The world reacts as Donald Trump takes power

 "On Trump's inauguration day we're taking action to show our support for groups under attack -- here in the UK, across Europe and in the USA -- and to reject the rise of a dangerous and divisive far right politics," a message from representative Nona Hurkmans says on the group's website.

-Some American expatriates, meanwhile, cheered Trump at an inauguration viewing party at the Royal Overseas League, organized by Republicans Overseas UK.
+Meanwhile, drinks flowed as some Republican US expatriates and like-minded Brits cheered Trump at an inauguration viewing party at the Royal Overseas League in central London, organized by Republicans Overseas UK.

+"It gives me great confidence in our democracy," the group's chair, Malise Sundstrom, said.
+"I think in my lifetime I won't see a transition of power like this.
+A change like this.
+It's really exciting to see."

+Gloria Martin looked like a proud American, wearing a red, white and blue sash while speaking with a crisp, British accent.

 The Vatican